 If auto scaling has been enabled for the node pool, this quantity will be automatically adjusted based on the loads of the cluster.

-Number of Nodes: The value is automatically adjusted within the specified node number range and will not exceed the specified range.
+Node Quantity Range: the number of nodes will be automatically adjusted within the specified node quantity range, which will not exceed the specified range.

 The default multiple subnets scale-out policy of node pool is that if you have configured multiple subnets, when the node pool performs scale-out (manual scale-out and auto scaling), it creates nodes based on the priority determined by the order in the subnet list.
 If a node can be successfully created in the subnet of the highest priority, all nodes will be created in the subnet.